TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-11-25-the-single-best-skill-to-master-command-line.md

 <br>

 What does that mean?
-If you'd record my keyboard for the process above, it would look more like this:
+If you'd recorded my keyboard for the process above, it would look more like this:

 ```bash
 nb new-branch